-Shalbhasana was named after a great yogi Shalabh who disclosed this pose to cure back problems.
-Shalbhasana or locust pose is a prone asana that is practised after laying on the stomach.
+Shalbhasana or Locust pose was named after a great yogi Shalabh who revealed this pristine posture to cure back problems.
+Shalbhasana or locust pose is an intermediate level asana that is practiced after laying on the stomach.

-In Yoga Therapy, the Locust pose is exercised as one of the most important Asana to work on the Pelvis and lumbar part of the body.
-It might be practised in two ways:-
+In Yoga Therapy, the Locust pose is in use as one of the most important Asana to work on the Pelvis and lumbar parts of the body.

-Gently lie down in prone position, straighten legs, palms facing up, pointing the toes and hands apart from the body.
+Please lie down on your belly, straighten your legs, palms should facing up, pointing the toes, and keep hands apart from your body.

-- Inhale and lift up one of the legs at 60 degrees.
+- Please take a deep breath and lift up one of the legs at 60 degrees.

-- Place the other leg’s foot underneath this leg for supporting Sacrum.
+- Kindly keep the other leg’s foot underneath this leg for supporting Sacrum.

-- Hold your breath until the lungs allow.
+- Try to hold your breath until the lungs allow.

 - Settle Pelvis and lower back properly.
 Tighten the Hip region.
 Pressure should be on the shoulders.

-- With exhalation slowly bring both of the legs down to the floor.
+- With exhalation slowly bring both of your legs down to the floor.

-This method is practised after laying down and placing the hands under the thighs, both legs are lifted up, pointing toes and squeezing the buttocks.
+This method is attempted after laying into the prone position and placing the hands under the thighs, both legs are lifted up, pointing toes and squeezing the buttocks.

 - Take a deep breath and exhale.
 It will make the body at rest.
-At the same time place your hands underneath the thighs.
+At the same time adjust your hands underneath the thighs.

-- Inhale and lift up both legs at the same time.
-The breath should behold on for 30 seconds.
+- Deep inhale and lift up both legs at the same time.
+Prana should behold on for 30 seconds.

-- Tighten Gluteus, align the body and pressure will come on shoulders.
+- Tighten Gluteus, align your body and pressure will come on the shoulders.

-- Release the pressure from lower back and slowly place the legs on ground.
+- Release the pressure from your lower back and slowly place the legs on the ground.

 Benefits of Shalbhasana

-Shalbhasana is contra pose of Bhujangasana.
-In Bhujangasana when the upper body is most active, it activates below the spinal area and becomes more flexible.
-There are the benefits of Shalbhasana as under:-
+Shalbhasana is a contra pose of Bhujangasana.
+In Bhujangasana the upper body is mostly in use, it activates below the spinal area and becomes more flexible.
+There are the benefits of Shalbhasana which are as under:-

-- It allows blood to circulate on the waist and lower body which makes it more stable.
+- It allows blood to circulate on the waist part and lower body which makes the Pelvis stable.

-- All organs of the stomach are exercised with this asana, it helps to cut off extra fat from the abdomen.
+- All the organs of the abdominal region are exercised with this asana, it helps to cut off extra fat from the abdomen.

-- A person suffering from Sciatica should practice this pose in routine.
-Daily practise of this asana is helpful to get rid of this problem permanently.
+- A person who is suffering from Sciatica should practice this pose on daily basis.
+Daily practice of the Locust pose is helpful to get rid of this problem permanently.

-- It supplies fresh oxygenated blood to the stomach and it supplies to the Kidneys, Pancreas, big and small intestines.
+- It supplies fresh oxygenated blood to the abdomen, Kidneys, Pancreas, big and small intestines.

-- This posture has a great impact on Adrenal glands to work smoothly.
+- This posture has good work on Adrenal glands to work appropriately.

-- Shalbhasana develops strength on the nerves of hands, legs and back.
+- Shalbhasana has an incredible superb work of strengthening the nerves of hands, legs, and back.

-- It activates the Urinary and Excretory system for the detoxifying body.
+- It activates both the Urinary and the Excretory systems for detoxification of the body.

-- It gives a nice shape to the body and the body becomes full of Tejas or shine.
+- It gives a beautiful shape to the physical body and the body becomes full of Tejas or shine.

-- Shalbhasana is excellent for awakening Mooladhara chakra and for improving digestive fire.
+- Shalbhasana has a great job for awakening Mooladhara chakra and for improving digestive fire.